 My Mantra – how I self-talk my way to success

 As a qualified coach I am well-versed in the theory around self-limiting beliefs, the ‘head-tapes’ we play to ourselves, or our ‘inner chimp’ to quote a particular Management book.
-A recent request in a group I’m in from a fellow-freelancer to help overcome those negative voices led me to think about the different messages I have employed to turn my own fears and anxieties into something positive.
+A recent request in a group I’m in from a fellow-freelancer to help overcome those negative voices led me to think about the different messages or mantras I have employed to turn my own fears and anxieties into something positive.

 What is a mantra?

 A mantra is a short saying or ‘affirmation’ that we say to ourselves to help remove negative thoughts or self-limiting beliefs, and replace them with something more positive.
 A mantra is completely personal to that individual, and you can come up with different ones for the changing times and seasons of your own life.

 The idea of a mantra brings to mind meditative practices and chanting, but certainly nothing so formal needs to come into play.
 Anytime you get those pangs of anxiety, or feelings of self-doubt, a mantra is something to cling onto, to get you focused again and moving forward.

 I have had some very different and distinct mantras at different times of my life, and each has had a powerful role to play.